Krosseye/Serfile/README.md

       - "8080:8080"
     volumes:
       - path/to/serve:/app/static/root
+      - path/to/config:/app
     restart: unless-stopped
 ```

-Make sure to modify `path/to/serve`.
+Make sure to modify `path/to/serve` and `path/to/config`.

 ## License